diegoami/DA_ML_Capstone/solutions.md

 * Loads the model created in the previous step
 * Walks through all the images in the dataset, one by one, and retrieve the predicted label
-* Print average accuracy, a classification report based on discrepancies, and a confusion matrix
+* Print average accuracy, a classification report based on discrepancies, a confusion matrix, and a list of images whose predicted category does not coincide with their labels

 ### MISCLASSIFIED IMAGES

-I found out that there were images in the training / validation set that were misclassified, therefore I thought about correcting the dataset using a GUI.
-It would have gone through  images that have a very high probability of being classified wrongly, and save the images where I reject the expected label for the predicted one under _rejected.json_.
-I dropped this approach and it turned out require a lot of overhead and was error-prone
+I found out that there were images in the training / validation set that were misclassified.
+At first I tried correcting the dataset using a GUI, where I would correct image that were classified wrongly accorting to _verify_model.py_, and save this information so that images could be moved to the correct place.
+I dropped this approach and it turned out require a lot of overhead and was error-prone.

+I decided instead to have the suspiciously classified images printed from _verify_model.py_, and correct the data at the source, in the video metadata and description.
+This way I found out a bug in the way I was generating frames (as I was consistently misclassifying the first and last frame)

 ### PREDICTOR